harirajan0/CellularAutomataSimulator/README.md

 ### Role of each member
 ##### Hari
 For this project, I was in charge of the following:

--Predator-Prey Model backend
+1) Predator-Prey Model backend

--State interface and State Enums for each simulation -Loader package (Loader.java, XMLCreator.java, XMLException.javaj, XMLParse.java), and all configuration features -Exception handling and alerts
+2) State interface and State Enums for each simulation

+3) Loader package (Loader.java, XMLCreator.java, XMLException.javaj, XMLParse.java), all configuration features, exception handling and alerts

--Refactoring code into the Model.java superclass and its subclasses -Removing magic values from code and moving them to Resources.java As the project progressed, we all ended up helping each other out on practically every facet of the project so I also had a role working on other parts of the project including the Segregation model, the main package (specifically Controller.java), and other parts as well.
+5) Refactoring code into the Model.java superclass and its subclasses

+6) Removing magic values from code and moving them to Resources.java

+As the project progressed, we all ended up helping each other out on practically every facet of the project so I also had a role working on other parts of the project including the Segregation model, the main package (specifically Controller.java), and implementing other features as well.
 Also, we all spent a lot of time refactoring and debugging each other's code.

 ##### Bihan
 1) Designed the class hierarchy following the MVC model.
 Refactored so that the Controller, Views and Models integrate well together.
 Also refactored to better